Slash (punctuation): Poetry

 The slash is used in various scansion notations for representing the metrical pattern of a line of verse, typically to indicate a stressed syllable.

 Line breaks

 The slash (as a "virgule") offset by spaces to either side is used to mark line breaks when transcribing text from a multi-line format into a single-line one.
 It is particularly common in quoting poetry, song lyrics, and dramatic scripts, formats where omitting the line breaks risks losing meaningful context.
-For example, here is a part of Hamlet's soliloquy:
+For example, here is a part of Prince Hamlet's soliloquy:

 To be, or not to be, that is the question: